 Deborah Lamb, Director of National Advice and Information for English Heritage, adds:

 "Groups and individuals who own or care for historic buildings can sometimes find it daunting to source useful information on how to look after them properly.
 This new website provides practical advice and valuable guidance to point them in the right direction."

 JCNAS is made up of: Council for British Archaeology (CBA); Ancient Monuments Society; The Garden History Society; The Georgian Group; The Society for the Protection of Ancient Buildings; The Twentieth Century Society; and The Victorian Society.

-Other partners involved in the development of the Heritage Help service include: Civic Voice, Council for Protection of Rural England (CPRE), Walworth Society, UK Association of Preservation Trusts (UKAPT), Architectural Heritage Fund (AHF), Black Environment Network (BEN), ICOMOS UK, Historic Houses Association (HHA), Churches Conservation Trust (CCT), The Heritage Alliance, Institute of Historic Building Conservation (IHBC), Theatres Trust, Association of Small Historic Towns and Villages (ASHTAV), Public Monuments & Sculpture Association (PMSA), SAVE Britain’s Heritage, Department for Culture, Media & Sport (DCMS), Heritage Lottery Fund (HLF) and English Heritage.
+Other partners involved in the development of the Heritage Help service include: Civic Voice, Council for Protection of Rural England (CPRE), Walworth Society, Heritage Trust Network, Architectural Heritage Fund (AHF), Black Environment Network (BEN), ICOMOS UK, Historic Houses Association (HHA), Churches Conservation Trust (CCT), The Heritage Alliance, Institute of Historic Building Conservation (IHBC), Theatres Trust, Association of Small Historic Towns and Villages (ASHTAV), Public Monuments & Sculpture Association (PMSA), SAVE Britain’s Heritage, Department for Culture, Media & Sport (DCMS), Heritage Lottery Fund (HLF) and English Heritage.